Workstation

 The increasing capabilities of mainstream PCs since the late 1990s have reduced distinction between the PCs and workstations.
 Typical 1980s workstations have expensive proprietary hardware and operating systems to categorically distinguish from standardized PCs.
-From the 1990s and 2000s, IBM's RS/6000 and IntelliStation have RISC-based POWER CPUs running AIX, and its IBM PC Series and Aptiva corporate and consumer PCs have Intel x86 CPUs.
-However, by the early 2000s, this difference largely disappeared, since workstations use highly commoditized hardware dominated by large PC vendors, such as Dell, Hewlett-Packard, and Fujitsu, selling x86-64 systems running Windows or Linux.
+From the 1990s and 2000s, IBM's RS/6000 and IntelliStation have RISC-based POWER CPUs running AIX, versus its corporate IBM PC Series and consumer Aptiva PCs that have Intel x86 CPUs and usually running Microsoft Windows.
+However, by the early 2000s, this difference largely disappeared, since workstations use highly commoditized hardware dominated by large PC vendors, such as Dell, HP Inc., and Fujitsu, selling x86-64 systems running Windows or Linux.

 History

 Origins and development

-Perhaps the first computer that might qualify as a workstation is the IBM 1620, a small scientific computer designed to be used interactively by a single person sitting at the console.
+Workstations are older than the first personal computer (PC).
+The first computer that might qualify as a workstation is the IBM 1620, a small scientific computer designed to be used interactively by a single person sitting at the console.
 It was introduced in 1959.
 One peculiar feature of the machine is that it lacks any arithmetic circuitry.
 To perform addition, it requires a memory-resident table of decimal addition rules.
 This reduced the cost of logic circuitry, enabling IBM to make it inexpensive.
 The machine is codenamed CADET and was initially rented for $1000 per month.

 In 1965, the IBM 1130 scientific computer became the successor to 1620.
 Both of these systems run Fortran and other languages.
 They are built into roughly desk-sized cabinets, with console typewriters.
 They have optional add-on disk drives, printers, and both paper-tape and punched-card I/O.

-Early workstations are generally dedicated minicomputers, a multiuser system reserved for one user.
-For example, the PDP-8 from Digital Equipment Corporation, is regarded as the first commercial minicomputer.
+Early workstations were generally dedicated minicomputers, a multiuser system reserved for one user.
+For example, the PDP-8 from Digital Equipment Corporation (DEC), is regarded as the first commercial minicomputer.

+Workstations have historically been more advanced than contemporary PCs, with more powerful CPU architectures, earlier networking, more advanced graphics, more memory, and multitasking with sophisticated operating systems like Unix.
+Because of their minicomputer heritage, from the start workstations have run professional and expensive software such as CAD and graphics design, as opposed to PCs' games and text editors.
 The Lisp machines developed at MIT in the early 1970s pioneered some workstation principles, as high-performance, networked, single-user systems intended for heavily interactive use.
-Lisp Machines were commercialized beginning 1980 by companies like Symbolics, Lisp Machines, Texas Instruments (the TI Explorer) and Xerox (the Interlisp-D workstations).
-The first computer designed for a single user, with high-resolution graphics (and so a workstation in the modern sense of the term), is the Alto developed at Xerox PARC in 1973.
+Lisp Machines were commercialized beginning 1980 by companies like Symbolics, Lisp Machines, Texas Instruments (the TI Explorer), and Xerox (the Interlisp-D workstations).
+The first computer designed for a single user, with high-resolution graphics (and so a workstation in the modern sense), is the Alto developed at Xerox PARC in 1973.
 Other early workstations include the Terak 8510/a (1977), Three Rivers PERQ (1979), and the later Xerox Star (1981).